nextcloud/user_external/README.md

 XMPP (Prosody)
 ----
 Authenticate Nextcloud users against a Prosody XMPP MySQL database.
-Prosody user and password need to be given for the Nextcloud login
+Prosody user and password need to be given for the Nextcloud login.

 ### Configuration